Walking Program For Type 2 Diabetes

 3. Dumbbells or weights: Dumbbells or weights are effective tools for strength training, allowing you to progressively increase resistance as your strength improves.
 You can use dumbbells to perform exercises like overhead presses, bent-over rows, and lunges.
 Alternatively, you can incorporate weight machines at the gym into your strength training routine.
 Remember to start with lighter weights and gradually increase as your muscles adapt and become stronger.

-See also How Can I Reverse Diabetes Type 2
+See also Type 2 Diabetes Symptoms

 4. Circuit training: Circuit training combines both cardiovascular exercise and strength training, making it an efficient way to enhance your walking program.
 Create a circuit of strength exercises that target different muscle groups, such as push-ups, squats, step-ups, and planks.
 Perform each exercise for a set amount of time or repetitions, and then move to the next exercise without resting.
 Repeat the circuit for a designated number of rounds.
 By incorporating circuit training into your walking program, you can improve both your cardiovascular fitness and strength simultaneously.